 - 1. The SSC is correctly constituted and was formed in accordance with district governing board policy and state law. - 2.
-The SSC reviewed its responsibilities under state law and district governing board policies, including those board policies relating to material changes in the Single Plan for Student Achievement (SPSA) requiring board approval.
+The SSC reviewed its responsibilities under state law and district governing board policies, including those board policies relating to material changes in the Single Plan for Student Achievement (SPSA) requiring board approval. - 3.
+The SSC sought and considered all recommendations from the following groups or committees before adopting this plan (Check those that apply):

-3. The SSC sought and considered all recommendations from the following groups or committees before adopting this plan (Check those that apply): [] State Compensatory Education Advisory Committee 0.00 Signature [] English Learner Advisory Committee Signature [] Special Education Advisory Committee Signature [] Gifted and Talented Education Program Advisory Committee [] District/School Liaison Team for schools in Program Improvement Signature L U Sistered series Educatives series in 110g-annunprovement Signature [] Compensatory Education Advisory Committee Signature [] Departmental Advisory Commi ttee (secondary) [] Other committees established by the school or district (list): 38.44.10 to Value tradition and the State of the Stat Signature 4.
-The SSC reviewed the content requirements for school plans of programs included in this SPSA and believes all such content requirements have been met, including those found in district governing board policies and in the local educational agency plans 5.
+[] State Compensatory Education Advisory Committee Signature [] English Learner Advisory Committee [] Special Education Advisory Committee Signature Signature [] Gifted and Talented Education Program Advisory Committee Signature [] District/School Liaison Team for schools in Program Improvement Signature [] Compensatory Education Advisory Committee Signature [] Departmental Advisory Committee (secondary) [] Other committees established by the school or district (list): Signature 11 other committees established by the school of district (list).
+Signature

+- 4. The SSC reviewed the content requirements for school plans of programs included in this SPSA and believes all such content requirements have been met, including those found in district governing board policies and in the local educational agency plan. - 5.
 This SPSA is based on a thorough analysis of student academic performance.
-The actions proposed herein form a sound, comprehensive, coordinated plan to reach stated school goals to improve student academic performance.
-6. This SPSA was adopted by the SSC at a public meeting on .
-Attested: Michelle Estrada Typed Name of School Principal Signature of School Principal Date Tony McGuyer Typed Name of SSC Chairperson Signature of SSC Chairperson Date
+The actions proposed herein form a sound, comprehensive, coordinated plan to reach stated school goals to improve student academic performance. - 6.
+This SPSA was adopted by the SSC at a public meeting on .

+Attested:

+Typed Name of School Principal Signature of School Principal Date McGuyer Typed Name of SSC Chairperson Signature of SSC Chairperson Date